nanobox-io/nanobox-guides/articles/nodejs/sails/production/configure-sails.md

 # add a web component and give it a "start" command
 web.main:
-  start: sails lift
+  start: NODE_ENV=production node app.js --prod
 ```

 In the above snippet `main` is the name of web component and can be anything you choose (it is only used as a unique identifier).
 The `start` command is what tells nanobox how to start your app.
+Notice that we're not using `sails lift` to start the app.
+[Sails recommends](http://sailsjs.org/documentation/concepts/deployment#?lift-your-app) starting the app using node to avoid dependencies on the sails command line tool.

 #### Specify worker components
 You can have as many worker components as your app needs by simply adding them to your existing `boxfile.yml`: